 Assisted Hygiene Implementation & Optimization

-A structured, two-column hygiene system designed to expand capacity, align compensation, and improve clinical flow - without adding operatories or burning out your team.
+A structured, two-column hygiene system designed to expand capacity, align compensation, and improve clinical flow - without adding operatories.

 WHO THIS IS FOR